reallyspecific/bodykit/README.md

 yarn add -D @reallyspecific/bodykit
 ```

-This exposes the bodykit binary in your project’s node_modules/.bin.
+This exposes the bodykit binary in your project's node_modules/.bin.

 ## Quick start